sebjshaw/Deloton-Project/README.md

 ## Further Development

+### Live Dashboard

+- Button to change the theme of the dashboard between light-mode and dark-mode
+- Backtrack kafka logs to find user info when starting the EC2 middway through a ride

+### API

+- Authentication layer

 ### Email Alerts

 - Having a dedicated email address for sending heart rate exceeding limit email to a user's email that they have verified.